brandonbloom/test2/SPEC.md

 Reporter are functions that take a seq of test-results and do something special with them.

-This is what you'd write if you want to turn a test suite's results into HTML, or just print dots, or do something fancy like difftest.
+For a given test-fn, the reporter should consider its docstring to be the description of the test.
+If the test-fn has no docstring, the reporter may use the test-fn's name itself.

 The reporter must NOT exit the test.
 It should return truthy or falsy depending on if all tests passed or any failed/errored, respectively.

+This is what you'd write if you want to turn a test suite's results into HTML, or just print dots, or do something fancy like difftest.